-In essence, the FCC was defending a decision that went against it, or at least the FCC's decision to accept the court's smackdown and move on.
+In essence, the FCC was defending a decision that went against it, or at least the FCC's decision to accept the court's smackdown and move one.

 The judges hearing the Tennis appeal in the U.S. Court of Appeals for the D.C.
 Circuit were Judith Rogers, Cornelia Pillard and Janice Rogers Brown, with Rogers and Pillard doing all the talking, and probing, of arguments on both sides.

-Tennis Channel attorney Stephen Weiswasser, of Covington & Burling, argued that the previous court essentially created a new discrimination test, which was not only a showing that Comcast's owned content was benefiting from the weak carriage of a competitor, but that it was foregoing benefit on the distribution side by not carrying the channel more widely.
-He said that Tennis was arbitrarily denied a chance by the FCC to meet because the commission did not reopen the case and seek comment based on that new test from the court.
+Tennis channel attorney Stephen Weisswasser, of Covington & Burling, argued that the previous court essentially created a new discrimination test, which was not only a showing that Comcast's owned content was benefiting from the weak carriage of a competitor, but that it was foregoing benefit on the distribution side by not carrying the channel more widely.
+He said that was at test Tennis was arbitrarily denied a chance by the FCC to meet because the commission did not reopen the case and seek comment based on that new test from the court.

-In the FCC's initial decision in Tennis Channel, it concluded Comcast had discriminated against Tennis in favor of its own content, but Comcast appealed and a previous, different, panel of the court concluded instead that Comcast had demonstrated a clear business reason—that interest in the channel did not justify the price in sub fees—for doing what it did, a reason which was not sufficiently refuted by Tennis Channel.
+In the FCC's initial decision in Tennis Channel, it concluded Comcast had discriminated against Tennis in favor of its own content, but Comcast appealed and a previous, different, panel of the court concluded instead that Comcast had demonstrated a clear business reaso --that interest in the channel did not justify the price in sub fees--for doing what it did, a reason which was not sufficiently refuted by Tennis channel.

 Given that Tennis did not meet that evidentiary burden, he suggested, the channel should not get the legal windfall of a do-over.